 Colorful is a game that may lead to controversy, as you are literally keeping your character at his happiest by making him take pills – while avoiding overdosing of course!
 But make no mistake: Just because a game about it was made, it does not mean that taking ‘happy pills’ is a good thing.
 Not one bit.
 It’s a game, real life is different.
 Be sure to keep that in mind when reading this.

 It’s a simple game, featuring retro-style graphics along with what I believe is called ‘chiptune’ music, and basic controls – left, right, jump.
-Though let’s not forget: Super Mario Bros. wasn’t exactly complicated either, and yet we all loved that!
+But let’s not forget: Super Mario Bros. wasn’t exactly complicated either, and yet we all loved that!
 So simplicity is not a bad thing if done right – and in this one, it works to the game’s advantage.
 Controls are tight and responsive, which is a necessity with a game like this so you won’t be able to blame failing that one jump on the controls here…

 You could try blaming Dave, the character you’re in charge of, however, but I would recommend against that.
 He needs his medication to stay happy for a reason, and no one really knows what will happen if he gets cranky!
 We could have a crazy person with anger management issues on our hands for all you know, as the game never truly details him.